-Prior to entering DNFSB controlled workspaces or engaging in official travel (see Travel Protocols), employees who are not fully vaccinated and who do not regularly work onsite because they are on maximum telework or remote work may be required to provide a negative COVID-19 screening test result from no earlier than 3 days (72 hours) prior.
-Employees who are not fully vaccinated and regularly work onsite will be placed in a screening testing program and may be tested on a weekly basis.
-However, when the CDC's COVID-19 Community Level is LOW in the county where a DNFSB-controlled space is located, agency screening testing requirements do not apply.
-Acceptable COVID-19 screening test results must be from an FDA-approved test and must have a dated/timestamped test result.
+Prior to entering DNFSB controlled workspaces or engaging in official travel (see Travel Protocols), employees who are not fully vaccinated are required to provide a negative COVID-19 screening test result from no earlier than 3 days (72 hours) prior.
+Acceptable COVID-19 test results must be from an FDA-approved test and must have a dated/timestamped test result.

 When sought in connection with the performance of official duties as described above, testing will not be at the expense of the employee; DNFSB will reimburse or cover the cost of testing and associated expenses.
 Whenever possible, such testing will be performed during duty hours.
+OGM will provide additional guidance to employees seeking or requiring testing.

 Contact Tracing.
-A DNFSB federal employee who has been in the workplace in the prior two weeks shall immediately report any suspected or confirmed contraction of SARS-CoV-2 or any suspected or confirmed case of COVID-19 to the COVID-19 notification email address at COVID-19Notifications@dnfsb.gov.
+A DNFSB federal employee who has returned to the workplace shall immediately report any suspected or confirmed contraction of SARS-CoV-2 or any suspected or confirmed case of COVID-19 to the COVID-19 notification email address at COVID-19Notifications@dnfsb.gov.
 If an employee reports their COVID-19 case to a supervisor, the supervisor will ensure DHR is notified within two hours.
 The Division of Human Resources will maintain a COVID-19 Incident Report for DNFSB, and it will be considered highly sensitive in nature.